itshady/Island-Generator/README.md

 ## Part 2 Running Instructions

-To generate the square mesh, enter this into the command line arguments.
+To generate the square mesh, enter this into the terminal.

 ```
 cd generator